DHTMLX/gantt-docs/data/desktop/content_security_policy.md

 ~~~

-The *dhtmlxgantt_csp.js* extension is applied on top of the base gantt and redefines unsecure code (date formatters and parsers, mostly).
+The *dhtmlxgantt_csp.js* extension is applied on top of the base gantt and redefines insecure code (date formatters and parsers, mostly).
 However, inline styles should be allowed, as they are used in many places across the component.

 In some cases the CSP compatible methods may cause performance regression, thus they are not used by default and the extension has to be enabled explicitly.